Americans losing addiction to "CrackBerrys"

 There are still many companies who prefer their employees use BlackBerrys because they feel that RIM offers the best security features to protect corporate data.
 But these enterprise customers are shrinking, analysts said.

-Gary Curtis, chief technology strategist at global technology consulting giant Accenture (ACN.N), pointed to improvements in security from Apple and Google mobile software in recent years.
+Gary Curtis, chief technology strategist at global technology consulting giant Accenture, pointed to improvements in security from Apple and Google mobile software in recent years.

 "Choice and leveling of the playing field is the fundamental enabling factor for companies being able to say to employees, use the device you like," he said.
 "It's not a headlong rush ... but they're opening the door to more devices and people make their own choices."